JuliaOli/Data-Analysis-Projeto-Final/README.md

 For testing your backend API I recommend using [Postman](https://www.getpostman.com/).

 ## KNN (K Nearest Neighbors) and implementation on Iris data set
-This project was buil using K Nearest Neighbors wilhe the original project was build using a SVM.
-The model seems to present a overfitting, and need some adjustments in the fitting part.
+This project was build using K Nearest Neighbors wilhe the original project was build using a SVM.
+The model seems to present a overfitting, and need some adjustments to the fitting part.

 The theorical part was from this article: [K Nearest Neighbors and implementation on Iris data set](https://medium.com/@avulurivenkatasaireddy/k-nearest-neighbors-and-implementation-on-iris-data-set-f5817dd33711).